tuzig/www.terminal7.dev/content/posts/android.md

 an android version for our capacitorjs ssh plugin.

-Next week, Eyal will be joining the Army, and I'll miss him.
+It's been a great year and I'm sorry to see Eyal leaving us to join the army.
+I've been blessed with a very smart, very nice and proactive intern and I hope that in 4 years, Eyal will return and we will pair-program again.

 ### coplilot:
 I'll miss him too.
 He was an outstanding intern.
 I'm going to miss him so much.
 I'm going t

 ### Me:
-So if you manage have any influence over your employee's hiring process, I highly recommend identifying your masters and offering them interns.
-It revitalizes the veterans and brings on board young, loyal talent.
+Me too.
+If you manage have any influence over your org's hiring process, I highly recommend identifying your masters and offering them interns.
+It revitalizes the veterans and attracts young talent and earns their loyalty.

-If you're a programmer like us and own a tablet, join the future and install Terminal7.
+If you're a programmer and own a tablet with a keyboard, join the future and install Terminal7.